 Leaves - Alternate, simple, petiolate, basally disposed, offsets often present.
 Basal and lowermost leaves with the blade 6-20 cm long, 0.5-1.0 cm wide, more than 10 times as long as wide, narrowly oblanceolate to nearly linear, relatively thick and stiff, long-tapered to a sessile or short-petiolate base, angled to a sharply pointed tip, the margins entire or with a few shallow, sharp teeth and minutely roughened, the surfaces often gland-dotted, glabrous or sparsely roughened, the undersurface sometimes moderately hairy, usually with 3 main veins.
 Median and upper stem leaves 1.5-8.0 cm long, linear to very narrowly elliptic-oblanceolate, the undersurface with 1 main vein or with a faint pair of lateral main veins, otherwise similar to the lower stem leaves.
 All leaves with a cartilaginous margin approximately 0.1 mm broad, visible with transmitted light.

-Inflorescence - Corymbose arrangement of flower heads.
+Inflorescence - Terminal panicles of heads, usually flat-topped, the heads solitary or in small clusters at the branch tips.
 Peduncles bracteate with reduced leaves, often with some arachnoid pubescence.